WlademirRenan/bank_accounting/README.md

     bundle install

-Make sure the tests pass:
+Make sure the tests pass.

 Make your change.

 Write tests.

-Make the tests pass:
+Make the tests pass.

 Write a good commit message.

 Push to your fork.

 Submit a pull request pr.

 Wait for us.

-We try to at least comment on pull requests;
+We try to at least comment on pull requests.

 We may suggest changes.

 Thank you for your contribution!